telerik/ajax-docs/controls/scheduler/client-side-programming/properties-and-methods/schedulerresourcetypecollection-object.md

 The **SchedulerResourceTypeCollection** client-side object represents a list of **ResourcesTypes** defined in the Scheduler.

-The tables below lists all public properties and the most important methods of the **SchedulerResourceTypeCollection** client-side object.
+The tables below lists the most important methods of the **SchedulerResourceTypeCollection** client-side object.

-## Properties

 >caption